djbrieck/brieckspro/content/posts/linux-mint-disk-move-no-boot/index.md

 In short was getting at a lot of errors reading the file system like the following:
 `...
 EXT4-fs error (device sda2): __ext4_find_entry:1670: inode #2 ...`

-I restarted the system, and it was just going straight to a https://wiki.ubuntu.com/Initramfs prompt and not doing anything useful, so something was up.
+I restarted the system, and it was just going straight to [Initramfs prompt](https://wiki.ubuntu.com/Initramfs) and not doing anything useful.

 ## Here is how I fixed it